 3. Selling homebrewing materials and equipment

-A more direct way to earn money from homebrewing is to sell essential supplies to other homebrewers.
+A more direct way to earn money from homebrewing beer is to sell essential supplies to other homebrewers.

 You might not be able to earn consistently from selling equipment, because they tend to last long before they need to be replaced.

-On the other hand, raw materials are consistently used up and those that aren’t, quickly expire, so homebrewers tend to buy these more frequently.
+By contrast, selling raw materials may be a more viable way to earn, as raw materials are consistently used up and those that aren’t, quickly expire, so homebrewers tend to buy these more frequently.

 You can sell through your own website, which allows you to control the quantity and quality of your inventory, how you market your products, and how much profit you take home per item.

 However, it does require you to be very hands-on: from contacting suppliers and ordering from them, to setting up your online store and generating traffic to it, taking payments, shipping out orders, and customer service.